goto40/self-dsl/docs/motivation.md

 details - we get a big impact in productivity.
-From the one and single source of specification (the model data) we can extract documentation, plan and archive changes (in the models) and at the same time guarantee the consistency of model and multiple code artefacts.
+From the one and single source of specification (the model data) we can extract documentation, plan and archive changes (in the models) and at the same time guarantee the consistency of model and multiple code artifacts.

 The __real value__ in terms of working hours is not the meta model, the code generator or the editor of a model, but the __model data__ itself.
 The